KittyCAD/llm-spatial-reasoning-tests/README.md

 - DeepSeek R1 🐋
 - Grok 3 🤖

+**Note:** results marked as `not evaluated yet` means we have not fully read thru the answers yet to find the winners

 ## Prompts tried

 | # | **Skill probed** | **Example prompt** | **Why it’s tricky** | **Result file** | **Who was right** |